Free preschool printable Feed The Frog kids activity promotes hand-eye coordination and fine motor control while learning about what amphibians eat.

 WHY IS EXPERIENTIAL LEARNING IMPORTANT?

-It allows little people to engage in kinesthetic learning by doing also called โExperiential Learningโ – the philosophical term behind the method of immersing oneself in a process in order to learn it.
-Experiential Learning has been around since 350 BCE, when Aristotle wrote, “for the things we have to learn before we can do them, we learn by doing them”.
 Most importantly, hands-on learning is uniquely positioned to support or elevate ANY type of learner!
-Best of all, research has proven that children who learn using hands-on methods with manipulatives outperform those who are not.
+Best of all, research has proven that children who learn using hands-on methods with manipulatives outperform those who do not.
 What are manipulatives?
-They are physical tools engaging children visually and physically with objects such as figurines, blocks, loose items, etc. The use of manipulatives is constructive because little people are actively engaged in discovery by TOUCHING, TRANSFERRING & MANIPULATING during the learning process.
+They are physical tools that engage children visually and physically with objects such as figurines, blocks, loose items, etc. The use of manipulatives is constructive because few people are actively engaged in discovery by touching, transferring, and manipulating during the learning process.

 RECENT BLOG POSTS